devzendo/transputer-emulator/README.md

   * TX!: Send output character
   * !IO: Initialise UART
 * Allow validation using Mike's TVS and pass tests for all implemented instructions
-* Add the start of a build for the Raspberry Pi Pico - that can run Hello World booted from a link; that has a single core, and single link over CDC-USB Serial.
+* Added a build for the Raspberry Pi Pico - that can run Hello World booted from a link; that has a single core, a single link over CDC-USB Serial, and a diagnostics output also over a separate USB CDC port.
   The memory/flash use is quantified.

 Third release:
 * Capable of running eForth.